Canadian Tyre Recycling: Engineering Solutions for the Great White North

 USMCA Trade Benefits

-The United States-Mexico-Canada Agreement provides preferential access to North American markets for Canadian-processed materials, creating significant opportunities for qualified operations.
+The United States-Mexico-Canada Agreement provides preferential access to North American markets for Canadian-processed materials, creating significant commercial opportunities for operations that can meet US market specifications and volume requirements.
+Cross-border trade in recovered rubber and steel is well-established, and the USMCA framework reduces friction for Canadian operators looking to serve US customers.

 Regional Success Stories